google/fruit/CONTRIBUTING.md

 ```bash
 export NJOBS=16; export OS=linux; export COMPILER='clang-3.9'; export STL='libstdc++'; export UBUNTU='16.04'; extras/scripts/postsubmit.sh DebugValgrind
 ```

-The default number of jobs (used in Travis CI) is 2.

 ### How to run Fruit tests on Windows